Regulation of Care

 (f) where

-the regulated activity is a care home service, to provide care
+the regulated activity is a care home service, children’s home service or

 (i) to a stipulated